lminsl/lminsl.github.io/content/olympiad/_index.md

 <details>
 <summary>Comment</summary>
 The best geometry problem I've written.
-The statement's so simple yet so hard; no one I personally know managed to prove it. </details>
+The statement's so simple yet so hard; no one I personally know managed to solve it.</details>

 >#8 (2019; school math club entrance exam).
 Let $p$ be a odd prime.
 Prove that among the divisors of $p-1$, the number of quadratic residues modulo $p$ is no less than that of non-quadratic residues modulo $p$.